bcherry/bcherry.github.com/_posts/2009-11-05-simplethreading.markdown

 		var threadID = setInterval(fn,1);
 	};

 The resulting code is actually pretty straightforward.
-The key is to maintain the ID returned by the `{@class=js inline}setInterval()` call so it can be killed when you're done with your work.
-Normally this would get stuffed into a global, but by wrapping the whole lot into a function and then sending a local function reference into `{@class=js inline}setInterval()`, I can take advantage of Javascript's closure to keep the locals I need around for every asynchronous function call, which is really awesome.
+The key is to maintain the ID returned by the ` setInterval()` call so it can be killed when you're done with your work.
+Normally this would get stuffed into a global, but by wrapping the whole lot into a function and then sending a local function reference into ` setInterval()`, I can take advantage of Javascript's closure to keep the locals I need around for every asynchronous function call, which is really awesome.

 Also, using a generator is a pretty neat way to produce the data I need, and lets me work with arbitrary data pretty easily.
 In a real application where the data is coming from the server asynchronously, I can have the generator returning data from a queue as it comes in, while returning flags like "all done" so the thread knows it won't see more data or "wait for it" so the thread can stick around and poll for new data when it comes in.